Iteo/audoma/docs/usage.rst

     * Serializer class or which must inherit from `serializers.BaseSerializer` or string variable

-        In this case the serializer class passed will be used to produce every response coming from this action.
+        In this case, the serializer class passed will be used to produce every response coming from this action.

         .. code :: python